 Yes.
 You can extrude single or multi coloured filament.

 We can ship anywhere in the world and we will mail you a tracking number in advance.
 Depending on your location, you can usually expect a 3-4 day lead time.
+The Full System is made to order so please allow one week.
 All our machines are tested in-house before dispatch.

 There are a large number of wholesalers who will supply ABS & PLA pellets, just google wholesalers in your country.
 For UK customers, we keep an updated trusted suppliers list.